 There are dozens of well-established conversion rate mistakes, but here are a few of the most common.

 More and more, people want authentic human connections with businesses.
-So many companies have cold, stuffy, corporate-feeling websites.
+So many companies have cold, stuffy, corporate-feeling websites and web forms.
 Adding a personal touch to yours can make a huge difference in your conversion rates.

 37Signals (now Basecamp) discovered this when they added an image of a person to their landing pages.
 The result was an 102.5% increase in conversions.